Garry Kasparov: Retirement from regular competitive chess

 After winning the prestigious Linares tournament for the ninth time, Kasparov announced on 10 March 2005 that he would retire from regular competitive chess.
 He cited as the reason a lack of personal goals in the chess world.
 When winning the Russian championship in 2004, he commented that it had been the last major title he had never won outright.
 He also expressed frustration at the failure to reunify the world championship.
 Kasparov said he might play in some rapid chess events for fun, but he intended to spend more time on his books, including the My Great Predecessors series, and work on the links between decision-making in chess and other areas of life.
-He also stated that he would continue to involve himself in Russian politics, which he viewed as "headed down the wrong path."
+He also stated that he would continue to involve himself in Russian politics, which he viewed as "headed down the wrong path".

 Post-retirement chess

 On 22 August 2006, in his first public chess games since his retirement, Kasparov played in the Lichthof Chess Champions Tournament, a blitz event played at the time control of five minutes per side and three-second increments per move.
 Kasparov tied for first with Karpov, scoring 4½/6.

-Kasparov and Karpov played a 12-game match from 21 to 24 September 2009, in Valencia, Spain.
+The pair played a 12-game match from 21 to 24 September 2009, in Valencia, Spain.
 It consisted of four rapid (or semi rapid) games, in which Kasparov won 3–1, and eight blitz games, in which Kasparov won 6–2, winning the match with a final result of 9–3.
 The event took place exactly 25 years after the two players' unfinished encounter at World Chess Championship 1984.

 Kasparov coached Carlsen for approximately one year, beginning in February 2009.
 The collaboration remained secret until September 2009.
-Under Kasparov's tutelage, Carlsen in October 2009 became the youngest ever to achieve a FIDE rating higher than 2800, and he rose from world number four to world number one.
+Under Kasparov's tutelage, in October 2009 Carlsen became the youngest ever to achieve a FIDE rating higher than 2800, and he rose from world number four to world number one.
 While the pair initially planned to work together throughout 2010, in March of that year it was announced that Carlsen had split from Kasparov and would no longer be using him as a trainer.
 According to an interview with the German magazine Der Spiegel, Carlsen indicated that he would remain in contact and that he would continue to attend training sessions with Kasparov; however, no further training sessions were held, and the cooperation fizzled out over the course of the spring.
 In 2011, Carlsen said: "Thanks to [Kasparov] I began to understand a whole class of positions better. ...
 Kasparov gave me a great deal of practical help."
 In 2012, when asked what he learnt from working with Kasparov, Carlsen answered: "Complex positions.
 That was the most important thing."